 Let me do my job

 If you want to buy a bottle of colour and do your own hair to save a buck, you can live with the consequences.
-Here are the mistakes you make that are damaging your hair.

 Take a picture

 Some clients will say, “Cut my hair just like you did last time.”
 That always baffles me.
 The average time between appointments is six to eight weeks.
 I have hundreds of clients.
 How am I supposed to remember exactly how I did your hair the last time?
 If you want a carbon copy of a cut and style you loved, take a picture and show me.

 Kids’ haircuts aren’t child’s play

 Why do you think a child’s haircut should cost less than yours?
 Kids don’t sit still.
 Kids kick.
 It’s an intense experience.

 Standing all day and using scissors and a blow-dryer takes its toll

 I have arthritis in my fingers, calcium deposits in my wrist, and 10 percent less hearing than I used to.
 I am a physical wreck.